Product Development and Customer Insight Tools

 - Allows others to engage with the idea immediately

 - CxOs and accountants get it straight away

 The Business Model Canvas is the big brother of the problem/solution canvas, initially proposed by Alexander Osterwalder and his team.
 It is a strategic management and entrepreneurial tool that enables you to describe, design, challenge, invent, and pivot your business model.
 Compared to writing a business plan which can take several weeks or months, you can outline multiple possible models on canvas in minutes to showcase to others for feedback.

 An often-cited example of how the Business Model Canvas can support discovering new opportunities is Amazon.
 By using the canvas, they discovered that hosting the website was a key resource that had a major impact on their bottom line.
 They decided to turn that impact to an opportunity and thus Amazon Web Services was born.

 - Wider view of your entire business model including costing and revenue

 - Customer-focused on the value proposition you are offering each segment

 - Visibility of what your company is about

 Launch Rock enables you to launch a new product with custom landing pages within minutes.
-You can promote your site launch using their announcement bar and start to socialise your site on your networks.
-Use an elevator pitch on the site and gauge if customer are keen.
+You can promote your site launch using their announcement bar and start to socialize your site on your networks.
+Use an elevator pitch on the site and gauge if the customer is keen.

 - Build a landing page in seconds